lawyiu/lincity-ng-webassembly/README.md

 ## Current Limitations
 * Save files are lost if the user closes the browser tab.
 * Save files downloading and uploading to/from a local folder is not implemented yet.
-* Performance in the browser is slow (low framerate).